followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/noDataText.md

 ===========================================================================

 <!--shortDescription-->
-Specifies text displayed when a grid does not contain any records.
+Specifies text shown when the widget does not display any data.
 <!--/shortDescription-->

 <!--fullDescription-->